-ER: You mentioned earlier about the impact to your health even now.
-Maybe people don't think about, in terms of recovery.
+ER: You mentioned earlier about the impact to your health, even now.
+Things that maybe people don't think about, in terms of recovery.

 LD: Yes.
 I'm on a daily antidepressant, anti-anxiety.
 My doctor says I can't eat fried foods anymore.
 Yes.